HappyShield/happyshield.github.io/index.md

 ---

-The aim of this project is to develop, disseminate, and mass-manufacture a set of designs for face shields which are **safe**, **cheap**, **easy to mass-produce** quickly using **materials, equipment, and labour available in low and middle-income regions**, are **easy to reuse**, and are **comfortable** enough to be worn for extended periods by healthcare workers without inducing pain or discomfort.
-The first phase of this project, the development of a prototype design, has yielded **HappyShield**, which successfully meets these design goals.
+The aim of this project is to develop a set of designs for face shields which are **safe**, **cheap**, **easy to mass-produce** quickly using **materials, equipment, and labour available in low and middle-income regions**, are **easy to reuse**, and are **comfortable** enough to be worn for extended periods by healthcare workers without inducing pain or discomfort.
+This effort has yielded **HappyShield**, which successfully meets these design goals.
 The features of the HappyShield design are listed below:

 ---